Electron. J. Diff. Equ., Vol. 2012 (2012), No. 89, pp. 1-19.

 Key Words: Navier-Stokes; Lagrangian averaging; global existence; Besov spaces.

-Show me the PDF file (308 KB), TEX file, and other files for this article.
+Show me the PDF file (308 KB), TEX file for this article.

 Nathan Pennington